whitefield-framework/whitefield/README.md

 [![Doc status](https://readthedocs.org/projects/whitefield/badge/?version=latest)](https://whitefield.readthedocs.io/en/latest/)
 [![Join the chat at https://gitter.im/whitefield-fw](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/whitefield-fw?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Whitefield provides a simulation environment for wireless sensor network by combining realistic RF simulation with the native mode use of popular IoT stacks/OSes such as [Contiki]/[RIOT]/[OpenThread]/[Zephyr]/[FreeRTOS]/[OT-RTOS].
+Whitefield provides a simulation environment for sensor networks by combining realistic PHY/MAC layer simulation with the native mode use of popular IoT stacks/OSes such as [Contiki]/[RIOT]/[OpenThread]/[Zephyr]/[FreeRTOS]/[OT-RTOS].
 Thus one can use existing stack implementation as is and test it on top of realistic RF simulation.

-Whitefield uses PHY/MAC layer provided by popular simulators (such as [NS3-lrwpan]) and loosely couples it with the constrained network stacks supported by popular IoT OSes, thus providing the best of both worlds by simply glueing things.
+Whitefield uses PHY/MAC layer provided by popular simulators (such as [NS3-lrwpan]/PLC) and loosely couples it with the constrained network stacks supported by popular IoT OSes, thus providing the best of both worlds.
 It provides common visualization and OAM tools (logs, pcap, shell) which simplifies monitoring and troubleshooting.

 Typical use-cases of Whitefield:
+1. Large scale realistic testing with real-world embedded stacks.
+Test thousands of nodes with realistic 802.15.4 and Power Line Communication interfaces.
-1. Large scale interop testing between multitudes of stacks in same wireless environment.
-It can scale to thousands of nodes on general purpose server (even laptops).
+2. Large scale interop testing between different network stacks in same environment.
-2. Validate RF physical/mac simulation against each other.
-For e.g. compare results in NS3 vs Castalia
-3. Regression tests using IdealAir(future).
-4. Help in creating reproducible work.
+3. Create reproducible work/experiments.
 Most of the experiments mentioned in the papers are difficult to be reproduced.
-Whitefield could help alleviate this issue.
+Whitefield helps alleviate this issue.

-In the future, would like to create standard topology harnesses for various scenarios and make it possible to test various implementations/protocols against each other.

 ![Alt text](docs/res/Whitefield%20-%20HLD.png "Whitefield-High Level design")